accuknox/help/docs/integrations/oracle-playbook.md

+---
+title: Oracle Marketplace Installation Guide
+description: This step-by-step process will help you subscribe to AccuKnox via the Oracle Marketplace.
+It details the actions within the marketplace, the workflow for subscription and access, post-registration access acquisition, and the subsequent steps.
+---

 # Oracle Marketplace Installation Guide

 A step-by-step process is needed to subscribe to AccuKnox via the Oracle Marketplace.
 It details the actions within the marketplace, the workflow for subscription and access, post-registration access acquisition, and the subsequent steps.